Don’t be this grumpy teacher!! Centers and Task Cards can enhance your teaching in so many ways! Find out how in this FREE Task Card Handbook!

 Grab these Free End of the Year Task Cards to keep you kids thinking right to the end.
 These cards are a great way to reflect on the year.
 Each one features a different prompt for discussion or writing!
 There are 20 prompt cards, plus four bonus cards that go a little deeper and require students to write a letter.
 You are sure to learn

-Paraphrasing and Summarizing are both super challenging skills to master and what makes it even more confusing is that students often get these two skills mixed up!
+Paraphrasing and summarizing are both super challenging skills to master, and what makes them even more confusing is that students often get these two skills mixed up!
 That is why I created the PARA and SUM acronyms: PARAphrase It!
 Put the text in your own words.
 Avoid copying the text.
 Rearrange similar text.
+Ask yourself if you included all the important points.
+SUMmarize It!
+Shorter

 Hi there!
 My name is Deb Hanson, and I am thrilled to be guest posting today on Rachel’s blog!
 I am an ELL teacher in Nebraska.
 I have taught ELLs (English Language Learners) in all elementary grade levels and in all stages of language acquisition.
 Today, I want to focus on those Level 1 students – often newly arrived immigrants who have lived in the